regar007/sample-nodejs-app/README.md

 This project is simplest setup of a NodeJs application on your system.

-folder routes and views are not used to keep the project easy to understand.

 ## Basic setup: terminal

 Install nodejs and npm